durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

 In comparison, eating is reported far more equally (see below) with both men and women consistently reporting eating as a main activity in between 11 and 14 percent of episodes.

+Weighted proportion of episodes reported as eating as a main activity by men and women:

 |Sex   | Survey| % episodes|  2.5%| 97.5%|
 |:-----|------:|----------:|-----:|-----:|